Decorating & Design

 Avoid Shiny Metals, Polished Marble Or Any Other Finishes That Scream City

 Your hardware and light fixtures should be oiled bronze, matte black or gunmetal, plus a bit of antiqued brass.
-Tiles can be ceramic, slate, honed granite, stone, soapstone or honed composites.
+Tiles can be ceramic, slate, honed granite now available at Denver wholesale granite, stone, soapstone or honed composites.

 Layer In The Vintage